 Announcing the 2018-19 Season!

-Subscriptions go on sale to the public April 1, 2018.
-Call the Box Office for more information.
+Subscriptions went on sale to the public April 1, 2018.
+Order online or call the Box Office for more information.

 COMPANY PREMIERE!
 Mozart’s The Abduction from the Seraglio tells the story of Konstanze and her maid Blondechen, who find themselves in the Harem of Pasha Salim!
 Thrust into action, Belmonte, the gallant nobleman, assisted by his servant Pedrillo, attempt to rescue the women from the confines of their Turkish harem and sinister overseer, Osmin, who is determined to keep Konstanze for his master and have Blondechen for himself.
 Abduction will be conducted by Donato Cabrera; stage direction by Michael Shell.

 The saga of a jilted lover and a jealous husband, Pagliacci tells the tale of Canio, the leader of a traveling commedia dell’arte troupe.
 Canio is the clown who must laugh, and make others laugh, while masking his grief after learning that his wife Nedda has betrayed him with another man.
 In the end, art meets tragedy in a rage of passion and jealousy.
-Shawna Lucey return as stage director for our production of Pagliacci.
+Chuck Hudson debuts as stage director for our production of Pagliacci.